Parachute Failure Accident

 The average height of a skydiving jump is between 10,000 and 13,000 feet.
 A parachute should be deployed between 3,000 and 5,000 feet while there is still sufficient time to slow the descent.
 Fortunately, most skydiving experiences are conducted in tandem with an instructor, who controls the release of the parachute.
 Skydiving injuries are less prevalent than they have been in past years and typically result from human error or poorly made landings.
 The impact of a bad landing can lead to concussions, injuries to the back, neck, and spine, and broken or sprained limbs.

 An injury that resulted from a parachute failure can be a life-altering experience.
-For over twenty years, Jed Dietrich, Esq. has successfully represented individuals in personal injury cases throughout the Western New York area.
+For over 20 years, Jed Dietrich, Esq. has successfully represented individuals in personal injury cases throughout the Western New York area.
 Today, he is regarded to be a Best Lawyer of America and is fully capable of representing you in your personal injury case.
 To receive your free consultation, call us now at 716-839-3939 or visit us online.Resources for Skydivers

 The United States Parachute Association (USPA) is a New York State based organization dedicated to the sport of skydiving.
 The organization’s website has resources for individuals interested in learning about skydiving, including information on safety and training, skydiving schools, and competitions across the U.S. Individuals who are interested in skydiving more than once should consider attending schools to become licensed.

-Despite the risks associated with skydiving, it continues to be a popular sport across the U.S. The average age of skydivers is between 30 and 50 years, and men are more common than women, but in truth, anyone can skydive.
+Despite the risks associated with skydiving, it continues to be a popular sport across the U.S. The average age of skydivers is between 30 and 50 years old, and men are more common than women, but in truth, anyone can skydive.
 It requires only time and the interest to learn.
 The Western New York area has several opportunities for recreational skydiving, including Skydive The Falls, WNY Skydiving, and Rochester Skydivers.
 For more locations nearby and across the U.S., visit USPA’s website.